 The District's collection system maintenance program is a tremendous success.
+District staff proposes budgeting for new GIS software that will further enhance the District's collection system maintenance program in the 2016/17 budget.
 Implementation of the plant and pump station maintenance / repair database has been completed.
 Perfection of the collection system, pump station and plant data bases is an ongoing effort.
 District staff or vendors will perform predictive maintenance in order to prevent catastrophic equipment failure.
 The predictive maintenance program will focus primarily on scheduled thermal imaging of electrical equipment, but may also include some vibration and oil analyses.
 District staff will also consider the development of standard operating procedures for maintenance activities.